 The book is edited by Erica Meijers (De Helling) and Nuala Ahern (Green Foundation Ireland).
 It features conversations with politicians and activists from France, Turkey, Poland, Ireland, Greece, Belgium, and the Netherlands.

 You can ready the publication by downloading the pdf below or order your own hard copy and support the project.

-The French translation of the book is available to download here.
+The French translation of the book is available for download here.